 If you are considering egg freezing, we ask that you contact us to set up an appointment, as your success rates will depend on several factors.
 The most important factors that come into play will be your age and your ovarian reserve testing.
 The younger you are and the more eggs that you have, the greater the likelihood for success.

 In order to be able to counsel you with a greater degree of accuracy, we will first need to assess your ovarian reserve or egg quality.
-You will be asked to come in on the 3rd day of your menstrual cycle in order to measure the hormones FSH (follicle-stimulating hormone), estradiol (estrogen level) and anti-Müllerian hormone (AMH).
-You will also undergo a transvaginal pelvic ultrasound in order to measure your total antral follicle count (AFC).
+This consists of a blood test to measure your anti-Müllerian hormone (AMH) and a transvaginal pelvic ultrasound in order to measure your total antral follicle count (AFC).
 With this information in hand, Dr. Hosseinzadeh will be in a better position to counsel you regarding whether you are a candidate for this procedure.